Fixing America In 500 Words Or

 understood at best.

-DISCIPLE: Simply means “follower” in Greek.
-It has no special religious connotation or significance, other than one might contend to follow Jesus is both a significant and important choice.
-The word
+DISCIPLE: Greek "mathetai"; meaning "student", "follower".
+It has no special religious connotation or significance, other than one might contend that to follow Jesus is both a significant and important

-disciple in Greek can be used in reference to a follower of anybody, from Karl Marx and Charles Darwin, to Ayn Rand and Donald Trump to any Tom, Dick or Jane on Twitter (who are most likely no worse of a choice to
+choice.
+The word in Greek can be used in reference to a follower of anybody, from Karl Marx and Charles Darwin, to Ayn Rand and Donald Trump to any Tom, Dick or Jane on Twitter (who would be most likely no worse of

-follow).
-When the New Testament uses the word “disciple”, it is simply referring to the followers of Jesus and thus, the word should be correctly translated into English as “follower” rather than disciple.
-Doing
+a choice to follow).
+When the New Testament uses the word 'disciple", it is simply referring to the followers of Jesus and thus, the word should be correctly translated into English as “follower” rather than

-otherwise implies an orthodox religious context where none is intended.
+disciple.
+Doing otherwise implies an orthodox religious context where none is likely intended.

 DOCTRINE: Simply means “teaching” or "instruction" in Greek.
 The Greek “doctrine” has no special religious connotation or significance.
 For example, "sound doctrine" is correctly translated

 as "sound teaching" or "sound instruction".
-Again, the insistence of continuing to use the Greek “doctrine” in most modern bibles and sermons implies an orthodox religious context where none is intended.
+Again, the insistence of continuing to use "doctrine" in most modern bibles and sermons implies an orthodox religious context where none is likely intended (also see

 EYE OF THE NEEDLE: The discipline of "philology" is applied by historians when attempting to understand the true intentions behind words spoken in a particular historical time-frame

 and context, rather than wrongly assuming that word definitions found in a modern dictionary necessarily apply.
-For example, it being difficult for a rich man to go through the eye of a needle as referenced by Jesus, was
+For example, it being difficult for a rich man to go through the eye of a needle as taught by Jesus, appears

 Many if not most scholars agree this is apparently a reference to when travelers arrived at the gates of a large city like Jerusalem, they had to unload baggage off of their camels so the camel could squeeze through a small